k8spin/opa-k8s-development/README.md

 ![OPA Logo](./assets/opa.png)

 This project makes easy to develop `deny` rules and `patches` mutations.
-In this repository you will find a `main.rego` file wich is in charge of generate the expected Kubernetes API `json` response in the Validation and mutation stage a long with a set of basic `deny` rules and it's tests + mocks.
+In this repository, you will find a `main.rego` file which is in charge of generating the expected Kubernetes API `json` response in the validation and mutation stage along with a set of basic `deny` rules and it's tests + mocks.

 ## TL;DR